Nathan-Swaine/tensorflow-sudoku/read.md

   ```

   Code *somewhat* similar to that should sort capturing a frame from the webcam and saving it to disk under ``imgName``

+### Find Sudoku grid
+  - 1) Send our webcam frame to the model we trained
+  - 2) get marked up grid from model
+  - 3) use models markings to solve grid

 ### Convert images to ``grayscale`` colorspace
   After we've captured a frame from the webcam we want to convert it to ``grayscale``, we dont care about the images been in ``srgb`` as its not relevant to our task.